garrandall/popular-music-data/tracks/hot-spot-foxy-brown.md

 Haters said it won't last, know how many birds I flown past Celly on roam, full belly, first class
 And I don't play, I watch them pockets
-Know y'all niggaz go broke after you cop them watches See you in the club, no bub' nigga pop it
+Know y'all niggas go broke after you cop them watches See you in the club, no bub' nigga pop it
 Then you wanna fuck, give it up nigga, not this
 My coat is ostrich, flow is the hottest
 You ain't got dough, you can't go with the Fox bitch